ots25/Canon-LBP6000B-Archlinux-Script/README.md

 2- install the driver from AUR with: yay -S capt-src

-3- Run the script with: sudo ./ Canon-LBP6000B.sh
+3- Run the script with: sudo ./ install.sh